canonical/ubuntu-image/internal/imagedefinition/README.md

     artifacts:
       # Used to specify that ubuntu-image should create a .img file.
       img: (optional)
+        -
-        # Relative name to output the .img file.
+          # Name to output the .img file.
           name: <string>
       # Used to specify that ubuntu-image should create a .iso file.
+      # Not yet supported.
       iso: (optional)
+        -
-        # Relative name to output the .iso file.
+          # Name to output the .iso file.
           name: <string>
           # Specify parameters to use when calling `xorriso`.
 When not
           # provided, ubuntu-image will attempt to create it's own
           # `xorriso` command.
           xorriso-command: <string> (optional)
       # Used to specify that ubuntu-image should create a .qcow2 file.
+      # Not yet supported.
       qcow2: (optional)
+        -
-        # Relative name to output the .qcow2 file.
+          # Name to output the .qcow2 file.
           name: <string>
       # A manifest file is a list of all packages and their version
       # numbers that are included in the rootfs of the image.
       manifest:
-        # Relative name to output the manifest file.
+        # Name to output the manifest file.
         name: <string>
       # A filelist is a list of all files in the rootfs of the image.
+      # Not yet supported
       filelist:
-        # Relative name to output the filelist file.
+        # Name to output the filelist file.
         name: <string>
       # Not yet supported.
       changelog: